LaSalle Heights disaster: Response

 The Central Mortgage and Housing Corporation along with the minister in charge of the Canadian government's housing program made approximately 60 vacant house available for the more than 200 left homeless from the disaster.
 Rent was provided free for two months.

 In November of that year Herbert Peard launched a lawsuit against Quebec Natural Gas Corporation.
-Peard lost his wife of 15 years and his three children.
-The $85,000 lawsuit includes a claim of $21,000 on behalf of his only remaining child Susan, who was seriously injured in the blast.
+Peard's wife of 15 years and his three children were among those who died.
+The $85,000 lawsuit included a claim of $21,000 on behalf of his only remaining child Susan, who was seriously injured in the blast.

-On March 29, 1965 LaSalle Heights Inc. announced any or all tenants of the LaSalle Heights Housing Development was allowed to break their lease if they wanted.
+On March 29, 1965 LaSalle Heights Inc. announced any or all tenants of the LaSalle Heights Housing Development were allowed to break their lease if they wanted.

 In February 1967, LaSalle Heights Inc. filed a $853,275 lawsuit against Quebec Natural Gas Corporation.

 50th anniversary commemoration

 The Borough of LaSalle organized a number of activities in 2015 to honour the victims' memory: